brianshumate/docker-couchbase-server/README.md

 ## Resources

-The following are some additional handy resources related to operating Couchbase Server in a Docker environment and some were inspirational for this project.
-Thanks to these fine folks and their projects:
+The following are some additional handy resources related to operating Couchbase Server in a Docker environment:

 * [Run Couchbase Server under Docker + CoreOS](https://github.com/couchbaselabs/couchbase-server-docker)
 * [Dockerfiles and configuration scripts for the Docker Hub Official Couchbase images](https://github.com/couchbase/docker)